 Exposure occurs at multiple points in the plumbing trade:

-Installation: Cutting and fitting new asbestos-insulated pipes, applying pipe dope, and installing asbestos gaskets all release fibers.
-In the 1950s-1970s, no respiratory protection was standard practice.
+Installation: Cutting and fitting ACM-insulated pipes, applying pipe dope, and installing contaminated gaskets all release fibers.
+In the 1950s-1970s, no respiratory protection was standard practice [9].

 Renovation and demolition: The highest-exposure events occurred during renovation or demolition of pre-1980 buildings.
-Plumbers cutting out entire pipe systems to replace them with modern materials ground through asbestos insulation without containment or respiratory protection.
-A single day of demolition work could deposit years' worth of lifetime asbestos doses.
+Plumbers cutting out entire pipe systems to replace them with modern materials ground through toxic insulation without containment or respiratory protection.
+A single day of demolition work could deposit years' worth of lifetime fiber doses [17].

-Disturbing deteriorated insulation: As asbestos insulation aged and crumbled, plumbers handling the deteriorated material inhaled massive quantities of fibers released from the degraded material.
+Disturbing deteriorated insulation: As pipe insulation aged and crumbled, plumbers handling the deteriorated material inhaled massive quantities of fibers released from the degraded ACM.

 "The worst exposures were always during renovation jobs.
 You'd go into a 1960s office building scheduled for gut renovation, and the mechanical contractor would say, 'Rip out all the old pipe and insulation.'
 We didn't have negative-pressure enclosures, we didn't have respirators half the time, and the foreman was just trying to stay on schedule.
 You'd be cutting through pipe insulation with a hacksaw, dust everywhere, no gloves, no mask.
 That's when the fiber concentrations were the highest," explains Yvette Abrego, whose cases have included dozens of pipefitters with mesothelioma from renovation work.